ecnepsnai/otto/README.md

 ## What is Otto?

 Otto is a automatic toolkit for Linux and BSD systems.
-It allows you to easily run scripts against many servers from a cental interface.
-At a fundamental level it aims to strike a balance between the scripting power of Ansible with the centralized configuration of Puppet.
+It allows you to easily run scripts against many servers from a central interface.
+At a fundamental level, Otto aims to strike a balance between the scripting power of Ansible with the centralized configuration of Puppet.

 ## Who should use it?